 Meet JohannaSPECIAL NEEDS ATTORNEY AND ADVOCATE

 Johanna’s son Aidan is the reason she decided to fight for other families with special needs children.
 While starting her legal practice, she also worked a full-time job for Pearson publishing company in the Contracts-Rights Management Department negotiating various contracts which she did for the past 14 years.
-During her time in practicing part-time, Johanna helped over 45 families in the State of New Jersey obtain the appropriate services they needed either for their special needs child or adult by working with their school district, Perform Care, Division of Developmental Disabilities (DDD), Department of Human Services (DHS), the Children’s System of Care (CSOC) and Care Management Organizations (CMO).
+During her time in practicing part-time, Johanna helped over 45 families in the State of New Jersey obtain the appropriate services they needed either for their special needs child or adult by working with their school district, Perform Care, Division of Developmental Disabilities (DDD), Division of Children and Family Services (DCF), Department of Human Services (DHS), the Children’s System of Care (CSOC) and Care Management Organizations (CMO).

 Additionally, Johanna founded her own NJ 501(c)(3) Non-Profit called Fight 4 Autism back in 2014.
 Fight 4 Autism fundraises monies through special events and then gives back to families who are in need for various things for their children with special needs.
 To date, her organization has helped over 90 families pay for respite care, therapies, evaluations, exercise equipment, iPads, pools, fences, summer camp, dancing lessons, rent, medical expenses, etc. In July of 2018, Johanna had to make the most difficult and hardest decision of her life and put her 15-year-old son Aidan into a residential placement as she could no longer physically or emotionally be his primary caregiver.

 As a result, Johanna decided to leave her job at Pearson and devote her career to practicing law full-time in September 2020.
-In December 2020, she joined The Law Firm of John Rue & Associates in an Of Counsel position.
 It is Johanna’s passion and joy to help special needs families get whatever services their children need and to help give them peace of mind with the knowledge that they are doing everything they can for their children to reach their best potential and become independent.

 EDUCATION & BAR ADMISSION